Skip to content

 Be Useful.

-Meandering off the Path
+Meandering off the path, shipping minor upgrades

 Pagination and navigation is the next major item on the wish list I published the other week.
 But before I got there, I wanted to ship a small bundle of improvements to how an individual post can be read.
 The wrinkle is that only one of them was on that original list.